Fetschlab/MonkeyCageTraining/CageTraining/README.md

   - Find the "start_url" and change the type of task
   - Run 'npm run build' and copy the build folder to server
   - Enter the new URL defined earlier

+If Bluetooth prompt does not appear, use Chrome Beta (as of 9/12/18, version 69.0.3497.86)